US Syria envoy: President Trump was 'misunderstood' | DW | 18.09.2019

 Jeffrey also questioned comments in a recent report by the US lead inspector general, who conducts oversight of overseas operations like the one against Islamic State.

-The report said troop reduction had decreased the support available for Syrian partner forces at a time when they need more training to respond to a resurgence of the militant group.
+The report said troop reduction had decreased the support available for Syrian partner forces at a time when they needed more training to respond to a resurgence of the militant group.

 "I know inspector generals would not ever deliberately put out false statements, but they often put out inaccurate statements based upon a misrepresentation of one-sided information," he said.